Hire A Ferris Wheel.

 The Ferris or Big Wheel, is one of the mainstays of any funfair event.
 Its one of those rides like the Carousel or Helter Skelter that is instantly familiar to anyone being one of the iconic fairground rides.

 The view from the ride is unrivalled letting you look out across the entire event.

-Basically the ride consists of two giant spoked wheels parallel to each other.
+The ride consists of two giant spoked wheels parallel to each other.
 Between them are suspended a number of cars for the riders to sit in.
-As the ride turns, the cars remain upright due to being mounted on a rotating axle.
+As the ride turns, the cars remain upright due to being mounted on rotating axles.

 There are even bigger wheels out there, usually referred to as continental wheels.
 These can be supplied, but realistically, for anything less than a major event they are prohibitively expensive.
 Mainly due to the logistics required to transport and install them.

 How much does it cost to hire a ferris wheel near me?
 It depends on the venue and the date you want it, but between £1400 and £2000.

 In common with all of our attractions we supply the following with big wheel hire ;

 •£5-£10 Million Public Liability Insurance.

 •Wind Risk Assessments.